soheill2001/Intelligent-System/Connect4 with Deep Q-Learning/README.md

 ## Evaluation
 We evaluated our agent by playing it against a random agent and measuring its win rate over multiple games.
 We found that the agent's win rate increased over time as it learned to make better moves.
+We also monitored the agent's average reward per episode during training.

 ![](images/number_of_wins.jpg)
 ![](images/rewards.jpg)

-We also monitored the agent's average reward per episode during training and found that it